 Another possible influence for the emergence of this recurring element of fictional stories would be in Japanese mythology.
-Various mythological and folkloric entities, such as the yokais and the kami have human characteristics that reinforce the supernatural x human dichotomy.
-O Kappa, famous legendary creature that inhabits rivers, loses its powers when water on top of its head is spilled.
+Various mythological and folkloric entities, such as the yokai and the kami have human characteristics that reinforce the supernatural x human dichotomy.
+O kappa, famous legendary creature that inhabits rivers, loses its powers when water on top of its head is spilled.

 Also, the Japanese samurai themselves, who had a mystical aura that surrounded them, gradually lost the legendary status they had and began to integrate civil society as “ordinary people”, especially after the prohibition of swords during the Meiji Era.

 All these historical references lead us to believe that mangaka tend to use characteristics and remarkable moments of legends, tales and wars to reinterpret and reuse the myth of the “powerful that becomes mediocre” or of the “supernatural that becomes human” in your stories.
 This cultural trait is so striking that we can observe when characters that were once very strong become part of the group of common characters.
 In Naruto and Dragon Ball, characters considered powerful at the beginning of the plot are relegated to the role of ordinary humans at the end of both series.

 What's up?
 Did you like the article?
 So like, comment and share on social media.